doktorjohan/dungeons-n-dudes/README.md

 ---

 TODO: Fighter class too OP, wins every game with almost no damage.
 Wizard git gud.
-Oh wait you can't you have no useful spells :( ~~Only a thundering fool would not give him any useful spells whatsoever~~
+Oh wait you can't you have no useful spells :( ~~Only a thundering fool would not give him any useful spells whatsoever.~~ Also at the moment you cant actually play the game, but you can still watch the two characters **intensely** battling each other.

 ---
 >*There are holes in reality.
-And... in donuts* -Zoe, the Aspect of Twilight.
+And... in donuts.* **- Zoe, the Aspect of Twilight.**